mhrosas/mhrosas.github.io/publications.md

     > [Arxiv](https://arxiv.org/abs/2603.28905)

 1. The genesis sequence, tree records and endofunctions, (2026)
-    > with Enrica Duchi, Adrián Lillo, Pablo Puerto, and Stefan Trandafir
+    > with Enrica Duchi, Adrián Lillo, Pablo Puerto, and Stefan Trandafir\
-    > An extended abstract of this work, written for [GasCOM 2026] (https://gascom2026.dista.uninsubria.it/) will appear at Electronic Proceedings in Theoretical Computer Science
+    > An extended abstract of this work, written for [GasCOM 2026] (https://gascom2026.dista.uninsubria.it/) will appear at the conference proceedings at Electronic Proceedings in Theoretical Computer Science
     > [Arxiv](https://arxiv.org/abs/2601.07938)